BerkeleyLearnVerify/Scenic/docs/api.rst

 concrete scenarios where the system violates its specs [#f1]_, and more.
 See the VerifAI documentation for details.

+.. seealso:: If you get exceptions or unexpected behavior when using the API, Scenic provides various debugging features: see :ref:`debugging`.

 .. [#f1] VerifAI's active samplers can be used directly from Scenic when VerifAI is
 	installed.
 See `scenic.core.external_params`.